xqf400/Nita/README.md

 Ensoleillé

 ## Installation
-1. Add this repository to your package manager: https://repo.litten.love
+1. Add this repository to your package manager: `TBD`
 2. Install Nita

 ## Compiling
   - [Theos](https://theos.dev/) is required to compile the project
-  - No dependencies
-  - You may want to edit the root `Makefile` to use your Theos SDK
+  - You may want to edit the root `Makefile` to use your Theos SDK and custom toolchain

 ## License
-If you take code from this repository please link it, or my [Twitter](https://twitter.com/schneelittchen) to your project
+If you take code from this repository please link it, or my [Twitter](https://twitter.com/schneelittchen) to your project<br>
-You may not redistribute this source code or packages from it
+You may not redistribute this source code or packages from it<br>
 You may not use this project to make profit like money

 ## Credits
   - Universal Language Support
     - [MrGcGamer](https://twitter.com/MrGcGamer)
-  - Added The Moon Emoji And Hid The Location Icon
+  - Moon Emoji And Hide The Location Indicator
     - [Lukii120](https://twitter.com/Lukii120)
   - Icon And Banner
     - [74k1_](https://twitter.com/74k1_)